moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/remix.md

 ![Confirmation of the token transfer](/images/builders/interact/ethereum-api/dev-environments/remix/remix-13.png)

-Click **Confirm** and, after the transaction is complete, you will see a confirmation and a reduction of the MyToken account balance from the sender account in MetaMask:
+Click **Confirm** and, after the transaction is complete, you will see a confirmation and a reduction of the MyToken account balance from the sender account in MetaMask.

 ![Verify the reduction in account balance](/images/builders/interact/ethereum-api/dev-environments/remix/remix-14.png)